sciZer0/7/v/README.md

 </b>
 <br><br>

-Simply put, we give each Validator extremely generous incentives to work honestly and replace the automatic stake-slashing — in case the Validator tries doing something wrong — with the automatic dropping-out from the list.
+Simply put, we give each Validator highly-generous incentives to work honestly and replace the automatic stake-slashing — in case the Validator tries doing something wrong — with the automatic dropping-out from the list.

 POS Consensus: Why would ever a Validator work honestly?
 It is because he/she is afraid of losing tokens — in the event of automatic stake-slashing.
 Greed-Driven Consensus.